tristanMatthias/tristanmatthias-blog/assets/articles/Articles/Enter 2017 and my Social Experiment.md

 Last year, I placed a major focus on my grounding an internal sense of masculinity, directing my search for significance within, not externally, and solidifying a safer, more solid space for me to operate from.
 A recent move to Melbourne along with the new job and relationship has given me a drive to grow and experiment even further.

-## The over-arching directioin
+## The over-arching direction
-After much thought, meditation, and general soul searching over the past week, **I’ve taken this year to work on my communication**.
+After much thought, meditation, and general soul searching over the past week, **I have taken this year to work on my communication**.
 I mean this in every sense of the word, be it in my relationship, at work, public speaking, to friends, or with myself.

 I feel communication is at the very essence of how we experience life.
 The blog articles we read, those 2 minute videos that stumble onto our Facebook feed, and how we address the person staring back at us in the mirror, define the language surrounding our very thoughts and lives.
-It’s how this media, those deeper conversations, thought provoking discussions and artwork shapest us that I think is magical.
+It’s how this media, those deeper conversations, thought provoking discussions and artwork shapes us that I think is magical.
 I’m compelled to discover as much as I’m able to on this wondrous topic.s

 > Language doesn’t describe reality, it defines it.